janellemellor/bus-mall/plan.md

 1. Create plan.md file and use it to document the transition plan.
 ACP.
 1. Start creating files/folders that will be needed (see data/pages/functions sections above)
 1. Create array of product objects in a .js file under data.
 This will be needed to match images to when user selects.
 Export.
+1. Write out comments/process in app.js for everything that needs to happen.
 1. Test and create a series of functions that will select three random photos from the product array and display them side by side.
 One file?
     * They will need to be random
     * They need to not match each other (no repeating images at the same time)